 Let’s talk about some soccer strength training tips.
-One of the best parts of this article is you’ll learn how to better protect your body from home.
+One of the best parts of this article is you’ll learn how to better protect your body – training from your home.
 You don’t need to spend 1 hour a day strengthening your body.
 Each week you can spend less than 1 hour keeping your body from injury.
 Strengthening your body makes you stronger and faster yes, but just as or more important is the injury prevention.

 Core strengthening benefits and exercises

 There have been times in my career where my back or quad were slightly hurt.
 When doing a light jog during warm-up I could feel a little pain.

 When the core is strong it helps the other muscles not have to do as much work, therefore protects them.

 2 core exercises: (less than 2 mins total)